Football in Pakistan: Decline (1990s–2003)

 Pakistani football became a hot bed for politics in the early 1990s.
 In 1990, Pakistan Football Federation held its general elections in which Mian Muhammad Azhar won the presidency by a margin of one vote, beating the Pakistan Peoples Party leader Faisal Saleh Hayat.
 Azhar later ousted PFF General Secretary Hafiz Salman Butt (a Member of National Assembly of Jamaat-e-Islami) in 1994 due to political rifts and alleged abuse of power.

 Under Hafiz Salman Butt, the 1992–93 and 1993–94 seasons of the National Football Championship structured on a proper league-style basis and spread over a number of months.
 The top division, named as National Lifebuoy A-Division Football Championship, operated alongside a system of promotion and relegation with the second-tier National Lifebuoy B-Division Football Championship, which was won by Crescent Textile Mills (1992), National Bank (1993), and Frontier Scouts (1994).
 Wohaib FC, founded by Butt, emerged as a leading club of the country in the early 1990s and became the first Pakistani club to pass the qualifying round of the Asian Club Championship, where it qualified in the 1992–93 edition.

 The years were often regarded as the best administrative era of Pakistani football.
 Butt also managed to get a three-year sponsorship deal with Lifebuoy Soap, with amounts of 35 million PKR spent in the organisations of the seasons and televised through the country.
+In 1992, Lever Brothers Pakistan Limited also signed a sponsorship and financed the PFF to revive the National Youth Championship and ensured that football was included in the National Games of Pakistan as one of the sports, besides ensuring a spot in the Asian Football Confederation competitions.
 With Butt's dismissal in 1994 and ban by FIFA in 1995, Pakistani football declined again into an era of mismanagement and long-lasting lack of sponsors in the upcoming years.
 The National Championship also reverted to its previous knockout format.

 Pakistan Airlines lost their dominance until the end of the 1990s, winning their last of 9 national championships in 1997.
 WAPDA, Pakistan Army, and Allied Bank before their disbanding in early 2000s took over as the dominant sides in Pakistan.
 The physically dominant gameplay of Punjab teams, had over-taken Karachi football by then.